Photo Tour

 We’ll have our farewell dinner and visit a traditional club with live music by locals.

-There is also an extension/workshop that you can attend if you desire to so.
+There is also an extension/workshop that you can attend if you desire to do so.
+If you attend the extension, this will be the first day of the extension program.

 Join us in Havana for three extra days of photography learning and education.